 Hackers or attackers target computer networks to cause irreversible damage to organizations.
 Computer networks, when compromised by an attack or hacks, will result in negative implications to include.

 - Loss of sensitive information and proprietary data

 - The decline in trust with customers,

 2. What is the objective of information security within an organization?

 Some of the objectives of having a network security program in organizations include,

-In the context of security, threat means the event which has the potential to cause harm or serious damage to computer systems or networks.
-For example, virus attack is viewed as a threat.
+In the context of security, threat means the event that can cause harm or serious damage to computer systems or networks.
+For example, a virus attack is viewed as a threat.
 Threats often result in an attack on computer networks.
 Threats are caused by attackers who attempt to make use of weaknesses in computers in the network.

 Vulnerability refers to a weakness in the computer network and/or any device/equipment on the network.
-A device here refers to routers, modems, or wireless access points, switches, and so on.
-Every device on the network can have one or more vulnerabilities which must be understood and adequate measures must be implemented to close the weakness.
+A device here refers to routers, modems, wireless access points, switches, etc. Every device on the network can have one or more vulnerabilities that must be understood, and adequate measures must be implemented to close the weakness.